SilvioGiancola/TrackingNet-devkit/README.md

 }
 ```

+### [Update from Summer 2025]: huggingface

+We have published a version of the dataset on huggingface: https://huggingface.co/datasets/SilvioGiancola/TrackingNet

 ### [Update from Jan 24th, 2021]: pip package
 We have developed a pip package for automatic download and utils function on TrackingNet.
 You can install it simply with: